-1. Connect the power adapter to the router.

-2. Connect a computer to the router via an Ethernet cable or wirelessly by using the SSID (wireless name) and password printed on the bottom label of the router.

-3. Enter http://tplinkwifi.net in the address bar of a web browser.
+- 1. Place the router next to your host router and power it on. - 2.
+Connect a computer to the router via an Ethernet cable or wirelessly by using the SSID (wireless name) and password printed on the bottom label of the router. - 3.
+Enter http://tplinkwifi.net in the address bar of a web browser.
 Use admin for both username and password, and then click Login.